BlueMetal/iot-edge-dynocard/dynocards-wiki/Admin-Guide-Page.md

 ![alt text](https://github.com/BlueMetal/iot-edge-dynocard/blob/master/images/314.png)

-**Note**
+## Note

-Login to the EdgeVm and restart the IoTEdge Service.below is the command to restart the edge service.
+Login to the EdgeVm and restart the IoTEdge Service.
+Run the below command to restart the IoTEdge service.

-**sudo systemctl restart iotedge**
+**$ sudo systemctl restart iotedge**

 ### 15.1.9.
 Start Simulator in dynocardVM
 1. Go to **Resource Group** -> Click **dynocardVM**.